Ceolwulf II of Mercia: Mercia, Wessex and the Vikings

-A report by The Guardian adds an additional perspective, suggesting that the coins "rewrite Anglo-Saxon history":"The presence of both kings on the two emperor coins suggests some sort of pact between the pair.
-But the rarity of the coins also suggests that Alfred quickly dropped his ally, who was just about written out of history".

 Ceolwulf's kingdom is presumed to have been reduced to the northern and western parts of Mercia.

 Wales

 In 878, King Rhodri Mawr of Gwynedd was killed in battle against the English.
 As Alfred was then occupied fighting the Vikings, and Mercia traditionally claimed hegemony over Wales, the English leader was probably Ceolwulf.
 In 881 Rhodri's sons defeated the Mercians at the Battle of the Conwy, a victory described in Welsh annals as "revenge of God for Rhodri".
 The Mercian leader was Edryd Long-Hair, almost certainly Ceolwulf's successor as Mercian ruler, Æthelred.

 Coinage and London

 Three types of penny have been found which were issued in Ceolwulf's name.
 The bulk of them were minted at London and of the type designated as Cross-and-Lozenge, which was also in use by King Alfred of Wessex.
 Ceolwulf's coinage appears to be closely related to that of Alfred of Wessex, and it has been suggested on this basis that the two kings co-operated against the Vikings.

 Simon Keynes and the numismatist Mark Blackburn initially suggested that in about 875, Alfred was the sole recognised ruler in London, while Ceolwulf's involvement would have come about only towards the end of his reign, 879.
 However, in 1998, the same year that their discussion was published, another Cross-and-Lozenge penny struck in Ceolwulf's name came to light, which appears to be contemporary with Alfred's earliest coinage.

-In October 2015, the Watlington Hoard of coins, jewellery and silver ingots was found near Watlington, Oxfordshire.
-The find, dating back to the 870s, included coins carrying the image of two Roman emperors accompanied by the name of either Alfred or Ceolwulf.
+In 2015, a metal-detectorist uncovered a hoard of Viking Age coins, jewellery and silver ingots near Watlington, Oxfordshire.
+The find, dating to the late 870s, included thirteen examples of the rare ‘Two Emperors’ penny which depict Alfred and Ceolwulf seated side by side.